mikeletux/home-recipes-frontend/README.md

 ~~~

 Envoronment variables:
-  - HOME_RECIPES_API: Tell the frontend where the Rest API is.ç
+  - HOME_RECIPES_API: Tells the frontend where the Rest API is.

 /Miguel Sama 2021